What Every CIO Needs to Know About Enterprise Mobility

 First, a few words on what enterprise mobility can do for your organisation: this isn’t just another trendy topic for industry personalities to go on about.
 The benefits are real, and they are easy to demonstrate.

-Of course, there’s the simple fact that employees want mobility.
+Of course, there’s a simple fact that employees want mobility.
 When workers are accustomed to the power and flexibility of their mobile devices, going back to a fixed workstation can feel a bit like stepping back in time.
 On the other hand, giving employees what they want—the ability to complete work assignments on mobile devices, including their personal devices—can help you keep employees satisfied and engaged.

 In addition, enterprise mobility helps keep workers connected with one another, no matter where they are in the world.
 The greater level of communication that mobile devices offer helps ensure that projects progress smoothly, and encourages greater levels of innovation through collaboration.